 The Fund is a mission-based investor.
-The ultimate criterion used to select projects is the anticipated benefit to the health of the Great Lakes ecosystem.
+We fund projects because of their expected benefits to the health of the Great Lakes ecosystem and use several criteria to evaluate project ideas:

 Meaningful Ecological Outcomes